Clinton considers contesting election results

 “I just don’t think we have a mechanism,” she said.

 Monday’s interview is the latest in a media blitz by the former secretary of state as she promotes her new book, “What Happened.”
-She’ll take the stage at Washington, D.C.’s Warner Theater after 7 p.m. in what has been described as a “conversation about a story that’s personal, raw, detailed and surprisingly funny.”
+Her tour includes a Monday night stop at Washington, D.C.’s Warner Theater in what has been described as a “conversation about a story that’s personal, raw, detailed and surprisingly funny.”

 Clinton won the popular vote in November but fell short in the Electoral College count.